The Founder’s Journey:

 Good enough to put on Senior Chief.
 Never good enough to fulfill the dream.

-I was going home to no permanent job, no home base, no stability.
+I was going “home” to no permanent job, no home, no stability.
 I had never built a life I could actually live in.

 Just a string of assignments.
 A series of restarts.
 A reputation with no place to take it.

 I had no family of my own.
-No real rest.
-Just the persistent need to stay afloat somehow between orders— living on credit and burning through savings just to keep going.
+No real rest to look forward to.
+Just the persistent need to stay afloat somehow.

 But the hardest part?
-Knowing that the last twenty years were all in vain.
+Feeling like the last twenty years were all for nothing.

 Regardless of how many successful missions I led, problems I solved, or sacrifices I made, I would always be at the mercy of policies that didn’t care.